Home

 Please enter the word that you see below.

 The information contained here is based upon California law and is provided for general information only.
 The information provided illustrates laws and legal principals in general.
 Any information or analysis presented in these pages are intended solely to educate the reader on general issues.
 A comprehensive review of facts, documents, and applicable laws is always required before any attorney can competently provide any legal advice regarding any particular situation.
 In short: Please do not rely on any part of these articles when analyzing any specific situation affecting you or your business.
-Please do retain a
+Please do retain a California construction attorney to obtain professional advice for your specific situation.

 Purchase our Instantly Downloadable Construction Contract Forms